 In addition to researching and teaching at Leiden University, Fokkema is an associate editor at The European Journal of Psychological Assessment and a member of the Dutch Comittee on Testing Matters (COTAN) of the Dutch Intitute for Psychologists (NIP).

-Fokkema's research centers around developing statistical and machine learning algorithms that provide transparent and easy-to-understand results, which can be easily applied in clinical decision making.
-Many statistical methods require a lot of information and calculation, which makes it difficult to apply these methods for doctors or psychologists in clinical practice.
-In her research, Fokkema develops so-called decision-tree methods which, like their name already suggests, yield decision trees instead of mathematical formulas.
-Often these methods provide equally or more accurate results than other statistical methods, but are easier to understand and require less information for making a decision in clinical practice.
+Marjolein Fokkema's research centers around developing statistical and machine learning algorithms that provide transparent and easy-to-understand results, which can be easily applied in decision making.
+Many statistical methods require lots of information and calculations, making it difficult for doctors or psychologists to apply these methods in practice.
+Marjolein Fokkema develops so-called decision-tree methods which, as their name already suggests, yield decision trees instead of mathematical formulas.
+Such decision trees can provide results that are as accurate as more complex statistical models, but they are easier to understand and require less information for making a decision.

 - 2017: Swiss National Science Foundation (SNF) - International Visit Grant (main applicant)